alicia6174/Kaggle-Whats-Cooking/Project.md

 </table>
 </center>

-All the training results from Weka can be found in the GitHub.
+All the training results including AUC and confusion matrix from Weka can be found in the GitHub.

 * [https://github.com/alicia6174/Kaggle-Whats-Cooking/tree/master/train\_weka\_results](https://github.com/alicia6174/Kaggle-Whats-Cooking/tree/master/train_weka_results)